As an online educator, each day is a battle to keep your members engaged.

 The last type of live event you can use to keep students engaged is a mentor session.

 These sessions aren't too dissimilar from live lectures except that they're usually led by a teaching assistant and are focused on applying the knowledge rather than learning new material.

 These are smaller, tight-knit groups of less than 20 students which often results in more discussion.

 Mentors can be anyone familiar with the curriculum but are often alumni of the program.

-Now that you've learned about the various types of live events, you might be wondering which ones you should use in your cohort-based course.
+Now that you've learned about the various types of live events, we thought it may help to show you what a full live event schedule may look like for a cohort-based course.

 You can then use Google calendar to send out invites for each event.
 This approach may require you to copy and paste emails into Google calendar for each different segment of your group.